geraldb/talks/progessive.md

 Service Workers

-- What if you have a (backup) web (application) server inside your browser?
+- What if you had a (backup) web (application) server inside your browser?